OGRECave/ogre/Docs/src/ogre-shadows.md

 }
 ```

-And the fragment shader has to be accomodated to select the correct Shadow Map according to the camera distance
+And the fragment shader has to be accommodated to select the correct Shadow Map according to the camera distance
 ```glsl
 #version 330 core